9 Places to Visit in Japan's Midwest Resort Town, Shirahama, Wakayama (2-Day Itinerary)

 Shirahama is a resort town in Wakayama Prefecture, particularly famous for Shirahama Onsen.
 Summer here starts as early as May, with the earliest opening beaches in Japan's main island of Honshu.
 There's more to see here than beautiful beaches, though.

-There are natural scenic spots like Keishochi, a designated National Scenic Spot with a fantastic view, the Memorial Hall, where you can learn all about the famous natural biologist, Minakata Kumagusu, and Adventure World, an amusement park that's also home to several giant pandas!
+There are natural scenic spots like Keishochi, a designated National Scenic Spot with a fantastic view, the Memorial Hall, where you can learn all about the famous natural biologist, Minakata Kumagusu, and Adventure World, a massive amusement park famous for its sprawling safari and marine life!

 What kind of place is Shirahama, Wakayama?